CUUATS/lrtp/content/overview/demographics/index.md

 experienced a small growth in employees in the same time period.
 Parkland College and Provena Covenant Medical Center have each lost more than 200 employees since 2009.

+One of the most frequent trips made within the Metropolitan Planning Area (MPA) is area residents’ journey to work, determined on a large scale by population and employment locations.
+Consequently, population and employment are critical factors in planning for a more sustainable, equitable, and efficient transportation network, as well as upholding the vision and goals listed in Sustainable Choices 2040.
+Effectively planning for future changes in population and employment can result in many benefits, including reduced vehicle miles travelled (VMT), travel time, and traffic congestion as well as increased accessibility, air quality, and household spending power.

+## Traveling in the Urbanized Area

+Mode choice and vehicle availability for workers are important factors used to assess the need for the provision of alternatives to the automobile.
+These data also provide information on the prevalence of automobiles in the region.
+In the urbanized area, more than 4,000 people (or seven percent) of the working population do not have access to a personal vehicle.
+Champaign and Urbana have a higher rate of no-vehicle ownership than the rest of the urbanized area at 7.5 and 8.4 percent, respectively, compared with an average of 7 percent for the entire urbanized area.
+Table 3.10 shows the commuter mode for workers in urbanized areas across the Midwest.
+The Champaign-Urbana urbanized area has the highest percentage of drivers and carpoolers, but also has a high percentage of workers who take public transportation and walk, although the numbers in these categories have decreased for the urbanized area overall since Tolono, Bondville, and the southern portion of Savoy don’t have access to public transportation.

+Table 3.11 shows the commuting mode for workers by municipality within the urbanized area.
+Champaign and Urbana have the highest percentages of workers who use public transportation, walk, or bicycle in the region and the lowest numbers of people who drive.
+The Cities of Urbana and Champaign, and the University of Illinois have been designated Bicycle Friendly Communities/University by the League of American Bicyclists.
+In addition, the City of Urbana was ranked 15th among all small cities in the nation (with population between 20,000 and 99,999) in percent of residents who bike or walk to work.
+Savoy, Tolono, and Bondville have high levels of people who drive alone or carpool to work.

+Table 3.12 shows travel time to work for workers in the region.
+In Champaign, Urbana, and Savoy, a majority of workers have less than a 15-minute commute.
+In Tolono and Bondville, most workers have a commute between 15 and 29 minutes.
+Overall, the mean travel time in the urbanized area is less than 20 minutes.